runlinzhang/runlinzhang.github.io/README.md

 - [[arXiv]](https://arxiv.org/abs/1804.00226) [[Journal]](https://link.springer.com/article/10.1007%2Fs00208-019-01896-3) Limiting distribution of translates of the orbit of a maximal Q-torus from identity on SL(n,R)/SL(n,Z), Math.
 Ann.
 375 (2019), no. 3-4, 1231–1281.

+ ### About me

+I work in [math department](http://sci.cqu.edu.cn) of Chongqing University.
+I am interested in homogeneous dynamics and its applications.

+I was a Postdoc at [BICMR](http://bicmr.pku.edu.cn) in Peking working with [Jinpeng An](https://www.math.pku.edu.cn/teachers/anjp/).

+I obtained my Phd degree from mathematics department at The Ohio State University in 2020.
+My advisor is [Nimish Shah](https://people.math.osu.edu/shah.595/).

+Before that I received my Bachelor's degree in mathematics from Chongqing University in 2014.